Overlanding Gear List for Beginners — What to Bring on Your First Trip

 Water

-Carry a 5-gallon water jerry can (Wavian makes the standard NATO-style can for about $45) for transport.
-Add a Sawyer Squeeze filter ($35) or Katadyn BeFree ($60) for emergency water treatment from streams or stock tanks.
-The filter is not your primary water source — it is backup insurance for a trip that runs longer than expected or a source that runs dry.
+Carry a 5-gallon water jerry can for transport — Wavian makes the standard NATO-style can for about $45, and it will outlast your vehicle.
+Add a Sawyer Squeeze filter at $35 or a Katadyn BeFree at $60 for emergency treatment from streams or stock tanks.
+The filter isn’t your primary water source.
+It’s backup insurance for trips that run longer than planned or sources that ran dry since the map was updated.

 Camp Kitchen

-A two-burner propane stove handles almost everything.
-The Coleman Classic at $65 is indestructible and has been on more overlanding trips than any boutique camp stove you will find on Instagram.
-It runs on the same 1-pound propane canisters you find at every hardware store and most gas stations.
-One canister lasts roughly 45 minutes of active cooking time.
-Bring three for a weekend trip.
+A two-burner propane stove covers almost everything.
+The Coleman Classic at $65 is indestructible — it’s been on more overlanding trips than any boutique stove you’ll see on Instagram, runs on 1-pound propane canisters available at every hardware store and most gas stations.
+One canister lasts roughly 45 minutes of active cooking.
+Bring three for a weekend trip and you’re covered.

 Power and Emergency Communication